kmhofmann/selene/docs/building.md

 The use of [Conan](https://conan.io/) as a dependency manager is also supported; see below.

 ### Building and running tests, examples, and benchmarks

+#### Everything

+    -DSELENE_BUILD_ALL=ON

+This is a convenience option to enable building tests, examples, and benchmarks.
+More fine-grained control can be achieved by the options right below.

 #### Tests